coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo-part2.md

 ```

 ### Add additional (missing or cleaning) metadata fields to our retrieved results
 Sometimes you want to enrich the result set with your own result fields (on rendering time).
-In our case a default field called 'collection' was missing in our data.
+In our case a default field ```collection``` was missing in our data.
 So we add it to our results.
-Coveo has an event for that:
 ``` javascript
 $('#search').on("preprocessResults", (e, args) => {
 	//We want to add an additional field (if it is missing) to the results